Prisma Access

 |

-Prisma Access introduces a native internal gateway solution within
+Prisma® Access introduces a native internal gateway solution within

-natively within the Prisma Access architecture.
+gateway within the architecture.

 Service Connection Support for Explicit Proxy